jdjakub/phd-thesis/ch-bl.md

 The key advantage of a compiler is that it can create programs and thus save us translation work.
 However, at this early and crude stage in the system, we will undoubtedly need to carefully step through the execution of Masp code.
 Since the experience of debugging a Masp program compiled to \ac{BL-ASM} would be very tedious and unpleasant, we cannot content ourselves with having a compiler alone.
 Moreover, we find it strictly easier to make an interpreter, which simply executes the effects of the code, than a compiler, where we must additionally think about how to achieve those effects in the output language.
 So we need some sort of interpreter at minimum; the question is, implemented in which platform?

 - \ac{BL-ASM} would have the advantage that the interpreter exists in-system.
 However, it would be difficult to write by hand, and could be generated automatically at a later stage (Figure\ \ref{fig:tombstone}).
-Even if we succeed, it will be hard to maintain owing to the lack of a high-level description.
+Even if we succeeded, it would be hard to maintain owing to the lack of a high-level description.
 - Masp itself could work, as long as we were prepared to hand-translate it into \ac{BL-ASM} or \ac{JS} to bootstrap it off the ground (recall Section\ \ref{bootstrapping}).
 Writing in Masp would only be worthwhile if the language were beyond the prototype stage and had decent editing infrastructure.
 However, owing to its verbose structure in the tools available to us at this early stage (\ie{} our platform text editor), this would be a mistaken choice.
 - \ac{JS}, unlike \ac{BL-ASM}, is a high-level language.
 Unlike Masp, it is very well-optimised for our existing programming tools (\eg{} the text editor).
 Therefore, it is the most sensible choice.

-Realistically, according to the dependency structure in Figure\ \ref{fig:tombstone}, we must begin with \ac{JS} even in the unlikely case where it was hand-compiled from Masp.
+Realistically, according to the dependency structure in Figure\ \ref{fig:tombstone}, we would have to begin with \ac{JS} even in the unlikely case where it was hand-compiled from Masp.
 Because we could better code in \ac{JS} than Masp at this early stage, we began with \ac{JS} with a view towards hand-translating to Masp at a later stage.
-Additionally, because we wanted to experiment with Masp and refine it as soon as possible, we began with an *interpreter* and leave compilation to a later stage.
+Additionally, because we wanted to experiment with Masp and refine it as soon as possible, we began with an *interpreter* and deferred compilation to a later stage.
 In other words, our projected future for BootstrapLab traces the following path through Figure\ \ref{fig:tombstone}:

 1. Create a *platform interpreter* and experiment with Masp.
 2. Depending on how long it takes for Masp to be more appealing than \ac{JS}, write either a *platform compiler* or a *self-hosted compiler* first; then hand-translate it into the "other" language (this is the bi-directional arrow at the bottom of Figure\ \ref{fig:tombstone}).